-3. Share yourself only with others who already appreciate and love you
+3. Share yourself gifts first with others who already appreciate and love you.

 Come out to only those who really know you, first.

-4. Understand that for others, accepting your 'abilities' would force them to reorganize their entire lives. and that's hard.
+4. Understand that for others, accepting your 'abilities' would force certain people to reorganize their entire lives. and some are simply unwilling to do that.

 In order to accept your gifts, and turn, accept you as a person, there are people that would have to reorder everything that they have ever learned and know, everything that they have ever experienced, the situation of their current lives, and the outcomes of their future.